anthbrtn/anthbrtn/cv.md

 **Master of Arts, Communication & Culture**.
 Toronto Metropolitan University & York University.
 2020.

-*Thesis title*: \"I would do anything to not call this place home: The black pill, involuntary celibacy, and the neoliberal male grasp in digital incel communities.\"
+*Thesis title*: \"'I would do anything to not call this place home': The black pill, involuntary celibacy, and the neoliberal male grasp in digital incel communities.\"